MaincraftBareng/MODS/README.md

 - location_client: the relative path to mods folder in this repo then put the related configs on a folder with the same name of the mod_name in the config folder

-> :warning:please make sure you already have minecraft forge before installing these mods, minecraft forge can be downloaded at http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html
+> :warning: please make sure you already have minecraft forge before installing these mods,

+ minecraft forge can be downloaded at http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html

 > :warning:please download the latest and install it on your machine and run it at least once before running install.sh

 to use install.sh in client: